zbrose/birds-on-a-wire/README.md

   - animate birds and notes more fully
   - have animated bird celebration if user wins
   - create generative cloud background making clouds pass by

+## Potential Roadblocks
+  - Not being able to get audio working
+  - making game animated and fun to play
+  - tracking and measuring win conditions
+  - applying functionality to keys in a succinct way